James Larkin: Return to Labour Party

 In 1941, a new trade union bill was published by the Government.
-Inspired by an internal trade union restructuring proposal by William O'Brien, it was viewed as a threat by the smaller general unions and the Irish branches of British unions (known as the 'amalgamated unions').
+Inspired by an internal trade union restructuring proposal by William O'Brien, it was viewed as a threat by the smaller general unions and the Irish branches of British unions (known as the "amalgamated unions").
 Larkin and the WUI played a leading role in the unsuccessful campaign against the bill.
 After its passage into law, he and his supporters successfully applied for admission to the Labour Party, where they were now regarded with more sympathy by many members.
 In response, O'Brien disaffiliated the ITGWU from the party, forming the rival National Labour Party and denouncing what he claimed was communist influence in Labour.
 Larkin later served as a Labour Party deputy in Dáil Éireann from 1943 to 1944.

 Death

 In late 1946, Larkin fell through a floor whilst supervising repairs to the Worker's Union of Ireland's Thomas Ashe Hall in Dublin.
 He suffered serious internal injuries and was rushed to hospital.
-He survived the accident but he would never recover from his injuries and died in his sleep in the Meath Hospital on 30 January 1947.
+He survived the accident but he never recovered from his injuries and died in his sleep in the Meath Hospital on 30 January 1947.
 Fr Aloysius Travers, OFM (who had administered last rites to James Connolly in 1916) also administered extreme unction to Larkin.
-His funeral mass was celebrated by the Catholic Archbishop of Dublin, John Charles McQuaid, who had visited him in hospital before he died, and thousands lined the streets of the city as the hearse passed through on the way to Glasnevin Cemetery, escorted by the Irish Citizen Army in its last public appearance.
+His funeral mass was celebrated by the Catholic Archbishop of Dublin, John Charles McQuaid, who had visited him in the hospital before he died, and thousands lined the streets of the city as the hearse passed through on the way to Glasnevin Cemetery, escorted by the Irish Citizen Army in its last public appearance.